KITPraktomatTeam/Praktomat/README.md

     junit
     junit4
     dejagnu
-    gcj-jdk (jfc-dump, for checking Submissions for use of javax.* etc) jclassinfo
+    gcj-jdk (jcf-dump, for checking Submissions for use of javax.* etc) jclassinfo

     git-core